libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

 BOOST_DLL: When building the benchmark, link to a DLL build of the Boost
            libraries.
 Required if your installation of the Boost libraries are built as DLLs.
-Note that debug builds must link to debug builds of Boost and release builds must link to releease builds of Boost.
+Note that debug builds must link to debug builds of Boost and release builds must link to release builds of Boost.